Online Harassment & Cyber Stalking: charged with stalking but it continues

 Can’t you accept that no means no?
 I don’t love you anymore actually means I DO NOT love you anymore.
 Or maybe you subscribe to the school of thought that says that women invite rape because of how they are dressed or maybe you think that it’s fun to pull the legs off a daddy-long-legs?

 And what does your current partner think of your obsession if you have one?
-They can’t be happy with the situation – or perhaps you have also manipulated them and undermined their self confidence?
+Are they happy with the situation – or perhaps you have also manipulated them and undermined their self confidence?
 Are they aware that you have a criminal record for HARASSMENT?
 That should be a red flag in anybody’s book.
 Leopards don’t change their spots nor can you teach an old dog new tricks.

 - I started blogging as a means of communicating my situation to friends and family when I was too stressed to tell them what was happening in my life.